-The following table describes the LAN device-attention entries in Example C-7.
+The following table describes the LAN device-attention entries in Example C-1.

-try Description The first two lines are the entry heading.
-These lines contain the number of the entry in this error log file, the sequence number of this error, and the identification number (SID) of this computer.
+Entry Description 0 The four lines are the entry heading.
+These lines contain the number of the entry in this error log file, the architecture, the OS version and the sequence number of this error.
 Each entry in the log file contains such a heading.
-This line contai ns the date and time and the computer type.
-The next two li SCS node name nes contain the entry type, the processor type (KA630), and the computer's This line shows the name of the subsystem and component that caused the entry.
-This line shows because of a fat This line shows the reason for the entry.
+2 This line contains the date and time.
+8 The next two lines contain the system model and the entry type.
+4 This line shows the name of the subsystem and component that caused the entry.
+6 This line shows the reason for the entry.
 The LAN driver has shut down the data link because of a fatal error.
 The data link will be restarted automatically, if possible.
-1 STATUS1 shows the I/O completion status returned by the LAN driver.
-STATUS2 is the VCI event code delivered to PEDRIVER by the LAN driver.
-The event values and meanings are described in the following table: Event Code Meaning 1200 Port usable 1201 Port unusable 1202 Change address If a message transmit was involved, the status applies to that transmit.
-DATALINK UN DATALINK UNIT shows the unit number of the LAN device on which the error occurred.
-DATALINK NA DATALINK NAME is the name of the LAN device on which the error occurred.
-REMOTE NOD zeros are displa the error.
-REMOTE NODE is the name of the remote node to which the packet was being sent.
+6 The first longword shows the I/O completion status returned by the LAN driver.
+The second longword is the VCI event code delivered to PEDRIVER by the LAN driver.
+7 DATALINK NAME is the name of the LAN device on which the error occurred.
+8 REMOTE NODE is the name of the remote node to which the packet was being sent.
 If zeros are displayed, either no remote node was available or no packet was associated with the error.
-REMOTE ADD If zeros are disp REMOTE ADDR is the LAN address of the remote node to which the packet was being sent.
-If zeros are displayed, no packet was associated with the error.
-LOCAL ADDR is the LAN address of the local node.
-Entry Description ------- -- Ð ERROR CNT.
+9 REMOTE ADDR is the LAN address of the remote node to which the packet was being sent.
+If zeros are displayed, no packet was associated with the error. • LOCAL ADDR is the LAN address of the local node. • ERROR CNT.
 Because some errors can occur at extremely high rates, some error log entries represent more than one occurrence of an error.
 This field indicates how many.
 The errors counted occurred in the 3 seconds preceding the timestamp on the entry.

-C.11.6 Logged Message Entries
+C.10.4 Logged Message Entries

-Logged-message entries are made when the CI or LAN port receives a response that contains either data that the port driver cannot interpret or an error code in status field of the response.
+Logged-message entries are made when the LAN port receives a response that contains either data that the port driver cannot interpret or an error code in status field of the response.